-(B) Reimbursement from the compliance fund may be made to the separate account maintained for federal funds under 11 CFR 9005.2 for legal and accounting compliance services disbursements that are initially paid from the separate federal funds account.
-Such reimbursement must be made prior to any final repayment determination by the Commission pursuant to 11 CFR 9007.2.
-Any amounts so reimbursed to the federal fund account may not subsequently be transferred back to the legal and accounting compliance fund.
+(G) Reimbursement from the GELAC may be made to the separate account maintained for federal funds under 11 CFR 9005.2 for legal and accounting compliance services disbursements that are initially paid from the separate federal funds account.
+Such reimbursement must be made prior to any repayment determination by the Commission pursuant to 11 CFR 9007.2.
+Any amounts so reimbursed to the Federal funds account may not subsequently be transferred back to the GELAC.

-(iii) Amounts paid from this account for the purposes permitted by 11 CFR 9003.3(a)(2)(i) (A) through (E) shall not be subject to the expenditure limits of 2 U.S.C.
+(iii) Amounts paid from the GELAC for the purposes permitted by paragraphs (a)(2)(i) (A) through (F) and (H) of this section shall not be subject to the expenditure limits of 2 U.S.C.
 441a(b) and 11 CFR 110.8.
 (See also 11 CFR 100.8(b)(15).)
-When the proceeds of loans made in accordance with 11 CFR 9003.2(a)(2)(i)(F) are expended on qualified campaign expenses, such expenditures shall count against the candidate's expenditure limit.
+When the proceeds of loans made in accordance with paragraph (a)(2)(i)(G) of this section are expended on qualified campaign expenses, such expenditures shall count against the candidate's expenditure limit.

-(iv) Contributions to or funds deposited in the legal and accounting compliance fund may not be used to retire debts remaining from the Presidential primaries, except that, if after payment of all expenses relating to the general election, there are excess campaign funds such funds may be used for general election, there are excess campaign funds, such funds may be used for any purpose permitted under 2 U.S.C.
+(iv) Contributions to or funds deposited in the GELAC may not be used to retire debts remaining from the presidential primaries, except that, if after payment of all expenses set out in paragraph (a)(2)(i) of this section, there are excess campaign funds, such funds may be used for any purpose permitted under 2 U.S.C.
 439a and 11 CFR part 113, including payment of primary election debts.

-(3) Deposit and disclosure.
-(1) Amounts received pursuant to 11 CFR 9003.3(a)(1) shall be deposited and maintained in an account separate from that described in 11 CFR 9005.2 and shall not be commingled with any money paid to the candidate by the Secretary pursuant to 11 CFR 9005.2.
+(3) Deposit and disclosure. (i) Amounts received pursuant to paragraph (a)(1) of this section shall be deposited and maintained in a GELAC account separate from the account described in 11 CFR 9005.2 and shall not be commingled with any money paid to the candidate by the Secretary pursuant to 11 CFR 9005.2.

-(ii) The receipts to and disbursements from this account shall be reported in a separate report in accordance with 11 CFR 9006.1(b)(2).
-All contributions made to this account shall be recorded in accordance with 11 CFR 102.9.
-Disbursements made from this account shall be documented in the same manner provided in 11 CFR 9003.5.
+(ii) The receipts to and disbursements from the GELAC account shall be reported in a separate report in accordance with 11 CFR 9006.1(b)(2).
+All contributions made to the GELAC account shall be recorded in accordance with 11 CFR 102.9.
+Disbursements made from the GELAC account shall be documented in the same manner provided in 11 CFR 9003.5.